-While new construction can be fun and exciting, there is just a much, if not more, work going on in the renovation world.
+While new construction can be fun and exciting, there is just as much work going on in the renovation world.
 Since the onset of Covid-19, this has become even more true.
-In 2020 the amount spent on renovations increase by over 15%, with an additional 6% increase in 2021 so far according to a survey conducted by Houzz & Home.
-So than, how does railing fit in with the larger renovation trends?
+In 2020 the amount spent on renovations increased by over 15%, with an additional 6% increase in 2021 so far according to a survey conducted by Houzz & Home.
+So then, how does railing fit in with the larger renovation trends?

 Renovations happen all the time, from updating a porch on a residential home to completely reimagining a large multi-family building.
-These renovations can take place for a number of reasons, from updates in styles in trends to modern efficiencies not before possible over to our main focus here: safety.
-As building materials age, they will naturally begin to deteriorate, especially those outdoors.
+These renovations can take place for a number of reasons including updates in styles and trends, modernized efficiencies, and safety, which is our main focus.
+As building materials age, they will naturally begin to deteriorate, especially those that are outdoors.
 Of particular concern for our discussion is the quality of a railing system falling below an acceptable threshold.
 This deterioration can come in many forms such as rust, rotting, cracking, or material warping.
 Regardless of the way a railing system starts to fade the important point is how dangerous it can become.
-In many instances, a railing is a life safety item so naturally it failing is quite the big deal.
+In many instances, a railing is a life safety item so naturally it failing is quite a big deal.

 Iron can rust, creating a potential safety risk

-So that begs the question, why should an aluminum railing system be chosen over another material when renovating?
-After all, shouldn’t you replace the existing railing structure with the same material as before?
-Well, if you want the same problem as before, then yes replacing it with the exact same material is an option.
-However, aluminum doesn’t rust like iron, rot like wood, or warp like vinyl, creating a nearly maintenance free railing system for years after installation.
-So, in 10 years when you are leaning up on your second-floor aluminum balcony railing, you won’t have any cause for concern.
+So why should an aluminum railing system be chosen over another material when renovating?
+Because aluminum doesn’t rust like iron, rot like wood, or warp like vinyl, it is a nearly maintenance free option for a railing system that will last years after installation.
+In 10 years when you are leaning on your second-floor aluminum balcony railing, you won’t have any cause for concern.
 Of course, instead of renovating a railing system, you can always get aluminum railing the first time!

 Renovating or building, aluminum railing is always a great choice!